 Onions form bulbs in response to daylength.
 When the number of daylight hours reaches a certain level, onion plants start bulbing, or forming bulbs.
 Long-day onions need about 14 to 15 hours of daylight to bulb.
 Short-day onions need 10 hours of daylight.
 Day-neutral onions form bulbs regardless of daylight hours and produce well in almost any region.

-By choosing the right type of onion for your region, you’ll get healthy green stems that are large enough to fuel forming a fat and tasty bulb.
+By choosing the right type of onion for your region, you’ll get healthy green stems that are large enough to fuel forming fat and tasty bulbs.

 Choosing the Right Onion for You

 Which onion type you should plant depends on where you live.

 - In the North (the area north of a line drawn from San Francisco to Washington, D.C.), summer days are long.
 This region encompasses zone 6 and colder.
 If you garden in this area, grow long-day onions.

 - In the South, summer days don’t vary as much in length from winter ones.
 This region includes zone 7 and warmer.
 If you garden in this area, grow short-day onions.

 - Day-neutral (sometimes called intermediate) onions form bulbs in any zone, but are especially suited for gardeners in zones 5 and 6.

 - For a visual representation of onion types broken into most suitable regions, see this map from Dixondale Farms.